jonfazzaro/conferences/docs/notes/merge/2026/index.md

 by [Coe Lacy](https://www.linkedin.com/in/coe-lacy/)

 ```
-\------/  Organizing and leading work
+\------/  Organizing and leading work (focus your energy here now)
  \----/
   \--/
    \/     Tactical work <— (delegate this to AI)